Veriqloud/kiwi_doc/general-doc/src/electronics/fpga/ddr4.md

 # DDR4
  Purpose of DDR4: when you get the click event on detection, you need to find the angle applied to that qubit (basis information).
-DDR4 is used to store the angle so that after get click event, base on value of global counter, you can find the angle.
+DDR4 is used to store the angle so that after getting click event, base on value of global counter, you can find the angle.
 One other reason is that we have constraints over 100km distance between Alice and Bob, the delay on classical channel, so DDR4 is large enough to satisfy these constraints.
  Below is the overview pictures of modules and IPs in FPGA manage the data flow in DDR4:
  - IP DDR4: MIG IP supported by AMD.
 The core allow you interface directly with the physical Memory.
 To configure the MIG, follow instructions on opalkelly [DDR4 Memory](https://docs.opalkelly.com/xem8310/ddr4-memory/)
  - axi_virtual_controller_wrapper.v : use AXI Virtual FIFO Controller core from AMD to access DRAM memory as multiple FIFO blocks